ioSeoGio/template/README.md

 #### Make migrations to fill database
     php yii migration
-And answer yes to interactive questions
+And answer 'yes' to interactive questions

 START OF DEVELOPING
 -------------------